 Retirement Planning (two-day course)

 Are you thinking of retiring in the next 10 years?
 If so, this course is a must for you.
 Can you afford to retire?
 Are you concerned about health issues?
 Wonder what you will do with your free time?
 Do you wonder how leaving your workplace will affect your family and friends?
 This course is presented by retirees who have tackled those questions and a lot more in their lives.

 Talking Union Basics (TUB) (two-day course)

 The TUB is the “cornerstone” of our PSAC Education Program and a prerequisite for most of our other courses.
 This two-day course will introduce you to the PSAC, its structure, how to become involved and the fundamentals of trade union action.
 Emphasis is put on members’ rights in the workplace and in the union; on understanding and using the collective agreement and on union mechanisms to obtain and protect rights.

-Understanding and Interpreting the Collective Agreement (Two days)
+Understanding and Interpreting the Collective Agreement (two-day course)

 This course will help members better understand what a collective agreement is and what it contains.
 We examine some of the key provisions and examine how to interpret these.
 We will apply the collective agreement to real situations in the workplace by using cases that have been subject to arbitration.
 This course demystifies the collective agreement and gives you the basic skills necessary to enforce your agreement in your workplace.